 - An academic program tailored to each student's needs.
 The coursework component of each student's curriculum is highly flexible and is planned individually with his or her faculty advisory committee.

 - Outstanding research opportunities in internationally recognized laboratories.
-Applied Science students perform their thesis research in the laboratories at William and Mary, Jefferson Lab, and NASA Langley.
+Applied Science students perform their research in the laboratories at William and Mary, Jefferson Lab, and NASA Langley.

 - A delightful location adjacent to historic Colonial Williamsburg.
 Williamsburg is located in a beautiful area with the Atlantic Ocean beaches and the Chesapeake Bay an hour's drive to the east, the Blue Ridge Mountains two and a half hours to the west, and Washington, D.C. two hours to the north.